jasonfhill/parthash/README.md

 # Parthash!

-Super simple example of hashing a string to determine the partition it belongs on
+Super simple example of hashing a string to determine the partition it belongs on.